Skip to content

 But the main thing here is the surrender hall, filled with commemorative plaques and flags where Nazi Germany signed the unconditional surrender on the night of 8 to 9 of May 1945.

 After we tried to absorb everything that happened there, it was time to see the exhibition on the top floor.
-There you are going to see the best Second World War Museum we have ever been to.
-The point of view is always of the soldier who is fighting a war he didn’t start, but that may end his life.
+You will see the best Second World War Museum we have ever visited there.
+The point of view is always of the soldier fighting a war he didn’t start, which may end his life.
 There are war diaries; there are letters and personal pictures.
 It is weird to see the Second World War from the little man.

 Also, you can see and read a lot about how was the life of the civilian population during the German invasion of the Soviet Union, from a sleigh used by the inhabitants of besieged Leningrad (Saint Petersburg today) to transport food, wood and the dead to several different propaganda posters used by Nazi Germany.

-The German Russian Museum in Karlshorst is a fantastic place for anybody interested in the Second World War and how this war changed the world.
-It is pretty hard to leave the area without thinking about what happened to all these people that fought, died and survived that war.
+The German-Russian Museum in Karlshorst is a fantastic place for anybody interested in the Second World War and how it changed the world.
+It is hard to leave the area without thinking about what happened to all the people who fought, died and survived that war.

-This is what this museum does to you, and because of that, we believe that more people should go there.
+This museum does this to you, and we believe more people should go there.

-The German Russian Museum in Karlshorst is free and open from Tuesday to Sunday from 10 in the morning to 6 in the evening.
-When you visit the museum, don’t forget to support it by acquiring any of the amazing books they have there.
+The German Russian Museum in Karlshorst is free and open Tuesday through Sunday from 10 a.m. to 6 p.m.
+Remember to support the museum by purchasing any of its fantastic books when you visit.

 When we visited the museum in 2015, we even bought the catalog of the permanent exhibition.
-It is a great source of information about the Second World War and Berlin.
+It is an excellent source of information about the Second World War and Berlin.

 Deutsch-Russisches Museum Berlin-Karlshorst